PHANGS-JWST: the largest extragalactic molecular cloud catalog traced by polycyclic aromatic hydrocarbon emission: Results and discussion

 We rely on the CCDF description of SCIPY $\mathtt{lognorm.sf}\footnote{https://docs.scipy.org/doc/scipy/reference/generated/$ $scipy.stats.lognorm.html}$ package.
 For that, we optimize the lognormal parameters by minimizing the negative log-likelihood for the lognormal distribution using the $\mathtt{ minimize}\footnote{https://docs.scipy.org/doc/scipy/reference/generated/$ $scipy.optimize.minimize.html}$ function in SCIPY.
 We apply a bootstrap of 100 iterations on the minimization to find the fit error.
 We fit the survival function for the full sample of clouds and per galactic environment for a completeness limit of $\sim 2\times 10^{3}~\msun$ as seen in Fig.~\ref{fig:CDF}.
 This means we only consider \Mmol\ values corresponding to more than 8 times the 3~$\sigma_{\rm rms}$ level.

 We present the fit parameters in Table~\ref{T:Plaw}.
-Overall, the spiral arm and disc environments have the highest $s$ values.
+Overall, the spiral arm and disk environments have the highest $s$ values.
 The shape parameter indicates that a larger $\sigma$ corresponds to a shallower distribution slope, implying the presence of more massive structures.
 This parameter is the highest in the spiral arm region, which, alongside the highest $s$ value, suggests that higher-mass clouds are more prevalent in spiral arms.
 This trend is also evident in Fig.~\ref{fig:CDF_Norm}, where the fits of individual environments closely follow each other, but spiral arm clouds have a shallower slope, appearing more prominent at higher masses.

-Furthermore, Fig.~\ref{fig:CDF_Gals} shows significant scatter ($\sim$ 1 dex) towards the high masses in the mass spectra.
+Furthermore, Fig.~\ref{fig:CDF_Gals} shows significant scatter ($\sim$ 1 dex) toward the high masses in the mass spectra.
 To investigate this, we compare the distributions of the individual galaxies using a Kolmogorov–Smirnov (KS) two-sample test.
-Of the 66 galaxies, we form 2145 pairs and check if the $p$-value decreases or increases when comparing the full \Mmol\ distribution of the pairs versus the sample excluding the high mass clouds (> $10^{6}\, \msun$).
+Of the 66 galaxies, we form 2145 pairs and check if the $p$-value decreases or increases when comparing the full \Mmol\ distribution of the pairs versus the sample excluding the high-mass clouds (> $10^{6}\, \msun$).
 In $78~\%$ of the cases, we see an increase in $p$-value when excluding the high-mass clouds.
 This indicates that the high-mass clouds are driving differences in the distributions.
-Fig.~\ref{fig:CDF_Norm} further shows that this deviation is most prominent in the bar and disc regions.
-This suggests that molecular cloud formation and evolution differ more significantly between different galactic bars or discs than between different spiral arms or interarm regions.
+Figure~\ref{fig:CDF_Norm} further shows that this deviation is most prominent in the bar and disk regions.
+This suggests that molecular cloud formation and evolution differ more significantly between different galactic bars or disks than between different spiral arms or interarm regions.